Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - Works can be grouped together arbitrarily.
 Groups of works can contain works from multiple owners.
 - Works will be able to be related to each other.
 This can be a varying levels of specificity e.g. simply ”related“ or using a Group 1 FRBR relationship: exemplarOf, embodymentOf, realizationOf.

-### 7. I want them to be able to share stuff (or restrict from) with the right people such as
+### 7. Content in Hydramata can be shared with domains, groups, or individuals for varying lengths of time.

+- Domains:
-- the world
+	- The world
-- to a specific person
+	- The implementing institution
-- to a group
+- Groups:
-	- that I created
+	- That are created by an individual
-	- that exist in the institution (Hydramata should have the ability to connect to systems so hydramata users can restrict access to specific groups that exist in external system.
-The two systems we will definitely need to connect to are LDAP and SHIBBOLETH)
+	- That are functional units in an implementing institution.
+Hydramata will need to integrate with LDAP or Shibboleth in order for users to restrict access to groups that exist in those external systems.
+- Individuals:
-- my institution
+	- A specific person at an implementing institution
-- an external collaborator
+	- An external collaborator with a known ID e.g. ORCID.
-- for a limited amount of time
-	- embargo (can’t see until)
+- Time bounds:
+	- Available immediately
+	- Embargo: available until a specified date
-	- lease (see until a certain date)
+	- Lease: available until a specified date
-	- one time use URL
+	- Single use URL: available only once at a specific URL

 ### 8. I want them to be able to discover stuff - if they should